bgerp/ztm/README.md

 ### Manual

- - All nacisery settings are placed ni settings.yaml the file is located: **/opt/Zontromat/Zontromat/settings.yaml**.
+ - All necessary settings are placed ni settings.yaml the file is located: **/opt/Zontromat/Zontromat/settings.yaml**.

  - The structure of the file is following: